GitMirroring/gnuboot/website/pages/docs/index.md

 target a wider diversity of users, contributors and maintainers.

 Note that the online manual can also be saved locally.
-In that case it's a good idea to also save the [SOIC-16.jpeg](../manual/images/SOIC-16.jpeg) picture in the same directory to make the image(s) work.
+In that case it's a good idea to use the "Save Page As ..." function of your browser instead of "Save Link As ..."  to get the picture(s) as well.

 General information
 ===================